These Plant-Eating Dinosaurs Whacked Each Other With Brutal, Sledgehammer-Like Tails

 Some dinosaurs are automatically cool.
 Scary T. rex.
 Horned triceratops.
 Spiky ankylosaurs -- squat, armored dinosaurs with wicked club-like tails.
-Paleontologists have long thought those tails were for fending off predators, but new research suggests they may have been for in-fighting as well.
+Paleontologists have long thought those tails were for fending off predators like T. rex, but new research suggests they may have been for in-fighting as well.

 A team of researchers from the Royal Ontario Museum (ROM), Royal BC Museum and North Carolina Museum of Natural Sciences published a study in Biology Letters this week on a remarkable and rare fossil of Zuul crurivastator.
 The ankylosaur had damaged and healed spikes near its hips.
 The scientists suspect the injuries came from another ankylosaur delivering a mighty whack from its own "sledgehammer-like tail."